BenJD1/method-scope-lab-online-web-pt-081219/README.md

 ## Instructions

 ### Part I: Passing a Variable Into a Method

 Open up `lib/catch_phrase.rb`.
 You should see the following method:

 ```ruby
 def catch_phrase
   puts phrase
 end
 ```

  Note that the method is trying to `puts` out a variable called `phrase`.
-Note that the method is trying to `puts` out a variable called `phrase`.

 Let's take a look at the test for this method in `spec/catch_phrase_spec.rb`: